Ethel Barrymore: Career

 In the summer of 1893, Barrymore was in the company of her mother Georgie, who had been ailing from tuberculosis and took a curative sabbatical to Santa Barbara, California, not far from where family friend Helena Modjeska had a retreat.
-Georgie did not recover and died in July 1893 a week before her 37th birthday.
+Georgie did not recover and died in July 1893 at age 36.
 Essentially Ethel's and Lionel's childhood ended when Georgie died; they were forced to go to work in their teens with neither finishing high school.
 John, a few years younger, stayed with their grandmother and other relatives.
 Barrymore's first appearance on Broadway was in 1895, in a play called The Imprudent Young Couple which starred her uncle John Drew Jr. and Maude Adams.
 She appeared with Drew and Adams again in 1896 in Rosemary.

 In 1897 Ethel went with William Gillette to London to play Miss Kittridge in Gillette's Secret Service.
 She was about to return to the States with Gillette's troupe when Henry Irving and Ellen Terry offered her the role of Annette in The Bells.
 A full London tour was on and, before it was over, Ethel created, on New Year's Day 1898, Euphrosine in Peter the Great at the Lyceum, the play having been written by Irving's son, Laurence.
 Men everywhere were smitten with Ethel, most notably Winston Churchill, who asked her to marry him.
 Not wishing to be a politician's wife, she refused.
 Winston, years later, married Clementine Hozier, who looked very much like Ethel.
 Winston and Ethel remained friends until the end of her life.

 After her season in London, Ethel returned to the U.S. Charles Frohman cast her first in Catherine and then as Stella de Grex in His Excellency the Governor.
 After that, Frohman finally gave Ethel the role that would make her a star: Madame Trentoni in Captain Jinks of the Horse Marines, which opened at the Garrick Theatre in London's West End on February 4, 1901.
 Unbeknownst to Ethel, her father Maurice had witnessed the performance as an audience member and walked up to his daughter, congratulated her and gave her a big hug.
 It was the first and only time he saw her on stage professionally.
 When the tour concluded in Boston in June, she had out-drawn two of the most prominent actresses of her day, Mrs. Patrick Campbell and Minnie Maddern Fiske.

 Following her triumph in Captain Jinks, Ethel gave sterling performances in many top-rate productions and it was in Thomas Raceward's Sunday that she uttered what would be her most famous line, "That's all there is, there isn't any more."

 She portrayed Nora in A Doll's House by Ibsen (1905), and Juliet in Romeo and Juliet by Shakespeare (1922).